Hsjcqu/rpsrr/README.md

 ### 2. R Code for Real Data

-This folder includes the R scripts used in the empirical analysis section of the thesis.
+This folder includes the R scripts used in the empirical analysis section of the paper.

 ## How to Use